bennettmcelwee/tweet-copier/readme.txt

 == Description ==

 Tweet Copier keeps your WordPress blog synchronised with your Twitter account.
-It copies all old tweets into your blog, and continuously updates it with your new tweets.
+It copies all old tweets into your blog, and continually updates it with your new tweets.
 You can configure the schedule and various other aspects of the plugin.

 == Installation ==